 As an adult I continued to roam, and lived and worked in Bangladesh as an anthropologist.

+From destruction comes creation.
 In 2014, I rediscovered my childhood dream of being a writer, and undertook a Graduate Certificate of Arts in Creative Writing.
 In 2019, I graduated from The University of Queensland with both a coursework Master’s degree in Writing, Editing, & Publishing, as well as a research higher degree — a Master of Philosophy in Creative Writing.

 I work as an academic tutor and student supervisor in the writing program at The University of Queensland, and deliver talks to libraries and writing groups about my pathway to publication and researching historical fiction.